celestinals/celestinal/CONTRIBUTING.md

 Ensure that you have added the license header to each file you create, including `.go`, `makefile`, `.sh`, `Dockerfile`, etc.

 ```
-Copyright 2025 The Tickex Authors.
+Copyright 2025 The Celestinal Authors.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.